 We live in a more or less scientific world, which is to say we’ve gotten to know and understand a lot about the Earth, but now we have come to this point that we actually don’t understand our relation to it.
 We are very confused about the relation we have with the Earth.
 I saw, in all these different practices, some kind of artistic creature who uses science but also design and technology to re-investigate the relationship with the Earth in general or focused on a specific thing, like animals for example.
 They all connect to the natural order or the natural world, and use imagination to re-investigate that relationship, which seemingly can no longer be understood through the data.

-This is key for me: they’re not shying away from science or technology, but even embracing it as a way to understand the natural world even better, rather than, for example, to just go back into nature and to sit on a rock somewhere and try to feel something.
+This is key for me: they’re not shying away from science or technology, but are actually embracing it as a way to understand the natural world even better, rather than, for example, to just go back into nature and to sit on a rock somewhere and try to feel something.
 That’s more a Romantic perspective, which these artists actually do not have.
 At least not in the classic sense.

-Is it then more for you about their approach, or about their discoveries?
+Is it then more for you about their approach or about their discoveries?

 Well, let’s take a step back.
 None of this is really new, in the sense that there have been artists occupied with science in the past, but over the last two centuries these fields have been separated.
 In earlier centuries, art and science were very close to each other.
 Think of Da Vinci for example, who combined disciplines, and there was no problem with that.
 There is now a kind of Renaissance of that approach—the crossover between disciplines—and for these artists it’s not that big of deal but it makes them harder for others to grasp.
 Ok, what is this person actually doing, is it art?
 Is he an inventor, or what?